aplteam/Cider/mkdocs/docs/user-commands.md

 	]CIDER.UpdateCider

-If a later version of Cider is available,asks whether you want to update to it.
+If a later version is available, Cider asks whether you want to update to it.

 When the update is complete, restart Dyalog, rebuild the user commands, and print the current version.